-Scaling a development team is hard.
+It’s no easy task to scale a development team.
 Many things can (and will) go wrong without proper planning.

 Chaotic expansion.
 Failure to deliver according to the product roadmap.
 Unclear internal processes.
 Wrong hires.
 These are just a few examples.